dccuchile/wefe/doc/rank.rst

 Finally, the matrix of correlations between these rankings is calculated and plotted.

 The code of this experiment is relatively long, as is the time of its execution.
-You can see it in his Jupyter Notebook using the following link:
+You can see it in his Jupyter Notebook using the following `link <https://github.com/dccuchile/wefe/blob/master/examples/WEFE_rankings.ipynb>`_.

-LINK